NSW Climate and Energy Action

 Why home energy ratings are important

 Home energy ratings show how well a home stays warm or cool and how much energy it’s likely to use.
-They’re like the star ratings you see on appliances like fridges or washing machines.
+They’re like the energy ratings you see on appliances like fridges or washing machines.
 Many homes, especially older ones, don’t have this information.

 Knowing a home’s energy rating helps people to:

-- choose a more comfortable, energy efficient home
+• choose a more comfortable, energy efficient home

-- understand how much the home costs to run
+• understand how much the home costs to run

-- understand the greenhouse gas emissions the home produces
+• understand the greenhouse gas emissions the home produces

-- feel empowered to make energy efficient upgrades to save on energy costs and improve the homes comfort.
+• feel empowered to make energy efficient upgrades to save on energy costs and improve the home's comfort.

 The Australian Government is expanding home energy ratings for all homes.
 Visit the Nationwide House Energy Rating Scheme (NatHERS) website to learn more about the rollout and find an accredited assessor near you.